 I checked in at the Deep River booth, and asked what I was supposed to do.
 They suggested I "make contacts."
 My only appointment was a book signing on Tuesday for 45 minutes.
 That left me three full days of what?
 I wandered aimlessly looking at other booths with books, wall plaques, Christmas decorations, and toys.
 I checked back in at our booth about every half hour still befuddled as to why I was there.

 I went back to my room, dropped off my warmer clothes, and returned to the Show.
-I checked in
+I checked in at the booth again and confirmed that I was to mingle and meet people.

 They informed me the goal was to get rid of all 57 of my books that we had brought - hopefully into the hands of bookstore owners.
 It finally happened.
 I ended up meeting many bookstore owners, book and magazine publishers, and other authors.
 I collected free books at author signings - even from the Robertsons and Shirley Dobson.
 My signing was incredibly successful - running out of books in 30 minutes.